-Non-Dedicated Schools Grant (DSG) Education services - forecast underspend of £0.2m
+Non-Dedicated Schools Grant (DSG) Education services - forecast underspend of £0.1m

-4.61 Income pressures of £0.3m related to an unachieved 2022-23 MTFS savings target around NHS joint funding.
-These are currently being offset by staffing vacancies (£0.3m) and capitalisation of staffing costs (£0.2m).
+- 4.69 Income pressures of £0.3m related to an unachieved 2022-23 MTFS savings target around NHS joint funding.
+These are currently being offset by staffing vacancies (£0.3m). - 4.70 (£0.2m) additional income from recharges of staffing cost (capitalisation) to be processed. - 4.71 £0.1m overspend related to the Education Psychologist cost which cannot be funded from DSG.